Steps for Success

 Circulate and Filter the Water

-These two steps go hand in hand because without circulation water cannot be filtered.
-The water needs to circulate 12 hours or more in order for the pool to be clear and free from contaminants.
-When water is moving it is harder for bacteria, algae, and other contaminants to cause issues in your pool.
-Circulation allows your filter to trap visible and invisible materials that have entered the pools water.
+Circulation and filtering go hand in hand because, without circulation, water is not filtered.
+The water needs to circulate for 12 hours or more for the pool to be clear and free from contaminants.
+When water moves, it is harder for bacteria, algae, and other contaminants to cause issues in your pool.
+Circulation allows your filter to trap visible and invisible materials that have entered the pool’s water.
 Periodically your filter will need to be cleaned according to the manufacturer’s instructions.
 One of their recommendations is to use a chemical cleaner such as ProTeam Filter Magic.

 Clean your Pool

-No matter how often you circulate and filter the water, some material cannot be removed without your interference.
-Periodically, the pool will need to be vacuumed to remove visible debris in the water.
-Even if the water looks fantastic, or if you use an automatic pool cleaner, the pool walls need to be brushed at least once a week so microscopic organisms can be filtered out and consumed by water treatment products.
+Periodically, the pool will need vacuuming to remove visible debris in the water.
+Even if the water looks fantastic or you use an automatic pool cleaner, you will need to brush the pool walls at least once a week so microscopic organisms can be filtered out and consumed by water treatment products.
+No matter how often you circulate and filter the water, some material is not removable without your interference.

 pH 7.4 – 7.6